-Description Actions in 2019-20 Media - Awareness Raising We regularly emphasised the need for residents to be water efficient in media messaging over the year, led by messaging from our Love Water campaign.
+Description Actions in 2020-21 Community COVID-19 significantly impacted our planned community events program this past year.
+However, we were able to support a reduced number of community events including the Newcastle Show, Newy-100, Girls Day Out in Sport and the WSL Newcastle, where we were able to have a presence communicating the value of saving water.
+In the absence of an actual physical event in spring, we held our first ever Love Water Day Events online, encouraging advocates and our community to share how they love water.
+We hosted a number of online and interactive community and school events to educate people about the strategic programs including the Lower Hunter Water Security Plan.
+In light of the ongoing impact of COVID 19 on face to face events, we continue to explore interactive tools to engage with our community, gather feedback and promote water conservation.
+Media - Awareness Raising We regularly emphasised the need for residents to be water efficient in media messaging over the year, led by messaging from our Love Water campaign, and the introduction of Smart Water Choices.
 This was actioned by content that linked dam levels to usage levels, coupled with messaging on how residents can save water at their home.
-Our drought and restrictions awareness campaign included television commercials, supported by radio, print and digital advertising as well as regular editorially gained content in mainstream media and feature segments in locally produced TV shows.
+Our awareness campaign included television commercials, radio, print and digital advertising as well as regular editorially gained content in mainstream media and feature segments in locally produced TV shows.
 This was supported by an active and growing social media presence.
-Community Funding Program In 2019-20, we supported 21 key community impact projects, most under the inaugural Love Water Grants program, to help raise awareness of water conservation.
-Partnerships included working collaboratively with local conservation organisations such as Port Stephens Koalas to educate the community on the importance of the environment and the impacts of community behaviour.
+Community Funding Program In 2020-21, we supported 34 organisations, each with a share of approximately \$200,000 through the Love Water Grants program, our largest program to date.
+Each successful project contributed to both water conservation through infrastructure support, as well as community education and advocacy, where we will see continued benefits in years to come.
 Support of WELS We continued to support the Water Efficiency Labelling Scheme (WELS) for household appliances by including information on WELS under the 'Save Water' section of the Hunter Water website and through our customer communications.
 In addition, Hunter Water attended several community events to promote and encourage householder uptake of water efficient products.
 Smart Water Advice Ongoing participation in the Smart Approved WaterMark program has meant that we have been able to adopt, embed and link to the latest best practice water efficiency advice on our website.